backdrop-contrib/tinymce_snippets/README.md

 Maybe comparable to CKEditor templates, but with admin interface and token support for snippets (tokens get replaced on insert).
+No coding skills necessary to create and administer snippets.

 ## Installation